half-nothing/async-event-bus/README.md

 async def main():
     await asyncio.gather(
-        bus.publish("message", "Hello"),
+        bus.emit("message", "Hello"),
-        bus.publish("message", "This is a test message"),
+        bus.emit("message", "This is a test message"),
-        bus.publish("message", "Send from python"),
+        bus.emit("message", "Send from python"),
-        bus.publish("message", "This is also a test message") )
+        bus.emit("message", "This is also a test message") )